Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 - Nights booked through their marketplace (YTD): 120% growth YoY

-All of these satisfaction, productivity, and efficiency gains for companies and their employees contribute to growing the employer brand, a real boon to recruiters vying for the best candidates.
+These satisfaction, productivity, and efficiency gains for companies and their employees contribute to growing the employer brand.
+Plus, they’re a real boon to recruiters vying for the best candidates.

-Businesses Can Better Recruit and Retain Top Talent with a 4-Day Workweek
+Businesses Can Better Recruit Top Talent and Increase Employee Retention with a 4-Day Workweek

 People are tired of work dominating their lives, which is why the four-day workweek is so popular among workers and job seekers.
-In a 2022 Qualtrics survey, 92 percent of employees said they’d welcome a switch to a four-day workweek at their company.
+In a 2022 Qualtrics survey, 92% of employees said they’d welcome a switch to a four-day workweek at their company.

-They also recognized the value of a four-day workweek in creating a more appealing workplace, with just over 80 percent saying that a four-day workweek would make them feel more loyal to their employer and help their company recruit talent.
+They also recognized the value of a four-day workweek in creating a more appealing workplace.
+Just over 80% said that a four-day workweek would make them feel more loyal to their employer and help their company recruit talent.

-- 82% percent of employees said that a four-day workweek would make them more productive.
+- 82% of employees said that a four-day workweek would make them more productive

 - 79% said it would improve their mental health.

-When the word gets out that a company has changed to a four-day workweek, the response can be astounding, as was the case for The Wanderlust Group.
-Since they made the switch in 2021, applications to job openings have risen a whopping 800 percent.
-Additionally, their retention rate is 98 percent, proof that a four-day workweek is more than just a shiny gimmick to get people in the door.
-It also keeps them there.
+When the word gets out that a company has changed to a four-day workweek, the response can be astounding.
+This was the case for the Wanderlust Group.
+Since they made the switch in 2021, job applications have risen a whopping 800%.
+Additionally, their employee retention rate is 98% – proof that a four-day workweek is more than just a gimmick to get people in the door.
+It keeps them there.

 What Are the Disadvantages of a Four-Day Workweek?